Integral Fourier transforms and the integral Hodge conjecture for one-cycles on abelian varieties: Abstract

 \section{Abstract}

 { { { We prove the integral Hodge conjecture for one-cycles on a principally polarized complex abelian variety whose minimal class is algebraic.
-In particular, the Jacobian of a smooth proper complex curve satisfies the integral Hodge conjecture for one-cycles.
+In particular, the Jacobian of a smooth projective curve over the complex numbers satisfies the integral Hodge conjecture for one-cycles.
 The main ingredient is a lift of the Fourier transform to integral Chow groups.
-Similarly, we prove the integral Tate conjecture for one-cycles on Jacobians of smooth proper curves over the separable closure of a finitely generated field.
-Furthermore, abelian varieties over the complex numbers (respectively an algebraically closed field of positive characteristic) satisfying the integral Hodge (respectively integral Tate) conjecture for one-cycles are dense in their moduli space. } } }
+Similarly, we prove the integral Tate conjecture for one-cycles on the Jacobian of a smooth projective curve over the separable closure of a finitely generated field.
+Furthermore, abelian varieties satisfying such a conjecture are dense in their moduli space. } } }